Spain court hears Rabat case over reporter's spyware claim

 The French courts ruled the lawsuits inadmissible.

-In Spain, lawyers for the kingdom have resorted to using an archaic legal provision that dates back to the Middle Ages, accusing Cembrero of "an act of bragging" -- in this case, boasting of something without proof.
+In this case, Morocco's legal team has used an archaic legal provision that dates back to the Middle Ages, accusing Cembrero of "an act of bragging" -- in this case, boasting of something without proof.

-"I've reached the conclusion.. that only a foreign power, in this case Morocco, could have hacked my phone," Cembrero told the court, saying he had been subjected to "harassment" by Rabat.

-This was the fourth time since 2014 he had been sued by the kingdom, he added.

 © 2023 AFP